OPS-E2E-PPE/VBA-Docs/api/PowerPoint.FillFormat.Background.md

 ---
-title: FillFormat.Background Method (PowerPoint)
+title: FillFormat.Background method (PowerPoint)
 keywords: vbapp10.chm552002
 f1_keywords:
 - vbapp10.chm552002
-ms.prod: powerpoint
 api_name:
 - PowerPoint.FillFormat.Background
 ms.assetid: 4c82e3d3-86cd-d18f-ead1-9fc2dda5efd8
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# FillFormat.Background Method (PowerPoint)
+# FillFormat.Background method (PowerPoint)

 Specifies that the shape's fill should match the slide background.
 If you change the slide background after applying this method to a fill, the fill will also change.

 ## Syntax

- _expression_. `Background`
+_expression_.**Background**

- _expression_ A variable that represents a [FillFormat](./PowerPoint.FillFormat.md) object.
+_expression_ A variable that represents a **[FillFormat](powerpoint.fillformat.md)** object.

 ## Remarks

 Note that applying the **Background** method to a shape's fill isn't the same as setting a transparent fill for the shape, nor is it always the same as applying the same fill to the shape as you apply to the background.
 The second example demonstrates this.

 ## Example